Learning Hub

 All three options will make sure you’re listening to Planet Money while you cruise down the highway.
 Buying a new car is simply upgrading the entire system.
 It’s expensive, but probably a good choice eventually.
 Installing a modern stereo is a great option but will require special wiring.
 It's not a big deal, but it will ruin the cool retro look.
 Using the Bluetooth charger is like having API access.
 You’ll get the function you need by opening the FM band for the specific use you need.
 By plugging that adapter into the cigarette lighter, you’ve created a simple legacy system integration.

 Legacy systems in business aren’t inherently bad because they are old.
 Outside of budgetary concerns, the reason many legacy systems are still running is that, well, they work.
-They may be slow.
-They may be clunky.
-However, legacy systems can be reliable.
+While they may be slow and clunky, legacy systems can be reliable.

 The second reason companies don’t replace legacy systems is simply cost—both monetary and time.
 Most legacy systems are custom software written for a specific job at a specific company.
 Sometimes, a legacy system was built on another legacy system.
 Who knows how many companies are running an information service based on an ancient build of Internet Explorer?
 Browsers are free, but software developers aren’t.
 So, when your expensive custom CRM stopped working with the release of a new browser, you just didn’t upgrade.
 Besides, in 2006 a small business wasn’t anticipating a world with so many browsing options, software platforms, the cloud, mobile, etc.